last-g/stups2go/README.md

   how to properly configure your server.
 This appliance did not do any configurations for you.
 Add the users that need access, configure roles, assign them, configure pipelines etc.
+* If you need additional plugins in your Go server, you have to create a new Docker image based on the general one.
+You can then just copy all necessary plugins to `/` like `/foobar-plugin.jar` and those will automatically be picked up on boot.

 ### Deploying Go agents